KatyT12/Random-3DTerrain-Generator/README.md

 I have tried to make it quite easy to configure since for most changes you can simply edit the .json file without having to build the program again.
 Note that if you set the dimensions of the terrain to be small and give a large number of octaves you will get a floating point error

-The largest I have made the terrain is 10000 * 10000 vertices which does work however it takes about half a minuete for it to load everything in
+The largest I have made the terrain is 10000 * 10000 vertices which does work however it takes about half a minute for it to load everything in however it could be longer or shorter depending on how powerful your computer is.

-Also note that when vertices are very cramped together in the terrain the collision detection does not work very well unless you lower the speed
+Also note that when the bias is low (terrain is more spiky) collision detection does not work very well unless you lower the speed.
+You could instead increase collisionOffset in the primitive sub object in the json file. collisionOffset is the maximum offset from the terrains actual height (both above and below) that the camera needs to be at for the cameras position in world space to be clamped so it does not go through the terrain.
+For spikier terrains increasing this should improver collision detection.

-## Building the program
+## Building the program on linux

 ```
 $ cmake .